jhudsl/text2speech/cran-comments.md

 * This is a new release.

-Moved aws.polly to Suggests as it is orphaned.
+Removing `aws.polly` links as it is a `Suggests` field now as Prof. Ripley states as `aws.polly` has been orphaned.